mizosoft/methanol/docs/decompression.md

 Adding support for more encodings or overriding supported ones is a matter of writing a `BodyDecoder` implementation and providing a corresponding factory.
 However, implementing the decoder's `Flow.Publisher` semantics can be tricky.
-Instead, implement an `AsyncDecoder` and wrap in an `AsyncBodyDecoder`, so you're only concerned with your decompression logic.
+Instead, implement an `AsyncDecoder` and wrap it in an `AsyncBodyDecoder`, so you're only concerned with your decompression logic.

 ### Writing an AsyncDecoder